-ED 5013 Foundation/Characteristics of Mild/Moderate Disabilities

-This course will include an advanced study of persons with learning disabilities.
+ED 5013 Foundation/Characteristics of Mild/Moderate Disabilities This course will include an advanced study of persons with learning disabilities.
 This study may include, but not limited to, development, theoretical models, intervention, issues and trends, and legislation pertinent to this category.

-ED 5023 Foundation/Characteristics of Severe/to Low Incidence Disabilities

-The term 'low incidence' includes the traditional profound diagnosis, but could also introduce students to the medical and physical needs of students with multiple disabilities.
+ED 5023 Foundation/Characteristics of Severe/to Low Incidence Disabilities The term 'low incidence' includes the traditional profound diagnosis, but could also introduce students to the medical and physical needs of students with multiple disabilities.
+This has implications for the the medical and physical needs of students with multiple disabilities.
 This has implications for the educational model of intervention and service delivery of programs.
 Advanced adaptations and structural modifications will be researched for individuals under this category.